-If the generator protection does not grade and the network protection cannot be made any slower, then a blocking scheme will need to be implemented to meet the automatic access standards.
+If the generator protection does not grade and the network protection cannot be made any slower, then alternative schemes such as a blocking scheme will need to be implemented to meet the automatic access standards.

 Network protection operating times slower than those listed above or inadequate grading margins would require the approval of the DNSP and would require a negotiated connection agreement.